uphold/docs/_entities.md

 currency    | The denomination of the funds at the time they were sent/received. description | The name of the recipient.
-In the case where money is sent via email, the description will contain the email address of the recipient. fee         | The Bitcoin network Fee, if destination is a BTC address but origin is not. rate        | The rate for conversion between origin and destination, as expressed in the currency at destination (the inverse of `origin.rate`). type        | The type of endpoint.
+In the case where money is sent via email, the description will contain the email address of the recipient. fee         | The Bitcoin network Fee, if destination is a BTC address but origin is not. isMember    | A boolean signaling if the destination user has completed the membership process. node        | The details about the transaction destination node. rate        | The rate for conversion between origin and destination, as expressed in the currency at destination (the inverse of `origin.rate`). type        | The type of endpoint.
 Possible values are 'email', 'card' and 'external'.